mnestorov/custom-multisite-cookie-manager/README.md

 ### How can I style the settings and reports pages?

-The plugin includes a function `mn_custom_admin_styles()` that injects custom CSS into the admin pages.
+The plugin includes a function `mn_custom_plugin_styles()` that injects custom CSS into the admin pages.
 You can modify the CSS rules within this function to change the appearance of the plugin's settings and reports pages according to your preferences.

 ## Changelog